-It can be frustrating to have a cat that sprays, whether it is your cat that is spraying around the house or yard, or if a stray cat is wandering onto your property and leaving the pungent smell behind.
-It is quite common for new cats to spray if they are not yet familiar with using a litterbox, however, some cats will spray because they are stressed or want to mark their territory.
-It is most effective to identify the problem before you address it and apply certain methods to stop a cat from spraying.
+It can be frustrating to have a cat that sprays, whether it is your cat that is spraying around the house or yard or if a stray cat is wandering onto your property and leaving the pungent smell behind.
+It is quite common for new cats to spray if they are not yet familiar with using a litter box; however, some cats will spray because they are stressed or want to mark their territory.
+It is most effective to identify the problem before you address it and apply certain methods to stop a cat from spraying altogether.

 Why Do Cats Spray?

 Some reason why cats spray is to leave their scent behind, especially if they suspect that an unfamiliar scent from another cat has entered their territory.
-This encourages your cat to spray so that it can mark its territory to ward off the strange cat.
+This encourages your cat to spray so that they can mark their territory to ward off the strange cat.

 Cats will also spray if they are stressed, especially in multi-cat households where they can become overwhelmed with all the different scents from other cats, even if they are familiar with them.
-This leads cats to spray on your furniture, along walls, or even outside because they try to overpower the scent of other cats with their own.
+This leads cats to spray on your furniture, on walls, or even outside because they try to overpower the scent of other cat’s spray with their own.

 Spraying can also be a way for cats to tell other cats to “back off” as a form of communication.
-If a cat is highly stressed, it will begin to pick up the habit of spraying whether it is from another cat that is asserting dominance over the cat, or a strange cat.
+If a cat is highly stressed, they will begin to pick up the habit of spraying whether it is from another cat that is asserting dominance over the cat or a strange cat.

-Spraying should not be confused with cats who urinate outside of the litterbox, as this usually indicates that your cat is unhappy with the litter box conditions or if they are suffering from a medical problem that makes urination painful or difficult.
+Spraying should not be confused with cats who urinate outside of the litter box, as this usually indicates that your cat is unhappy with the litter box conditions or that they are suffering from a medical problem that makes urination painful or difficult.

 If you notice that your cat is spraying, then you can try following these simple steps to try and break this habit.
 If your cat has only sprayed once but not again, then there was likely something that bothered them at the moment that caused them to spray.
 However, if you find that your cat is continuously spraying, then they may have formed a habit that you need to help them break.

-Your cat may also be reacting to a foreign cat such as a stray or neighboring cat that is urinating in their territory, so your cat will start to spray around the house to reclaim its turf.
+Your cat may also be reacting to a foreign cat, such as a stray or neighboring cat, that is urinating in their territory, so your cat will start to spray around the house to reclaim their turf.

 Once you have identified the possible stressor in your cat’s life that is causing them to spray, then you should help prevent this stressor from occurring.
 However, if there is a conflict between two familiarized cats in the household, this can be quite tricky.

-If you are dealing with a neighborhood cat that is wandering onto your property, it is best to try and reach out to the owners so that they can take methods to stop the cat from wandering onto your property.
-If you are dealing with a stray cat that is bothering your cat, you can take the stray to a local veterinarian or rescue organization that can help you deal with the cat.
+If you are dealing with a neighborhood cat that is wandering onto your property, it is best to try and reach out to the owners so that they can take methods to stop it.
+If you are dealing with a stray cat that is bothering yours, you can take the stray to a local veterinarian or rescue organization that can help you deal with them.